GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 **Changes**

 <details>
- <summary>Tenants can retry or stop a webhook event on TechPass portal</summary>
+ <summary>Tenants can retry or stop a webhook event on TechPass Portal</summary>

-Tenants can now retry or stop a webhook event on TechPass portal.
+Tenants can now retry or stop a webhook event on TechPass Portal.
 This option is useful when a code change required.
 Previously, the webhook was automatically re-triggered and would expire after 14 days.

 Refer to [Webhook states](https://stg.docs.developer.tech.gov.sg/docs/techpass-tenant-guide/webhooks?id=webhook-states) for more information.